repairman29/BEAST-MODE/docs/FTUE.md

 # BEAST MODE - First Time User Experience (FTUE)
-## 100-Point Complete Workflow Guide for New Developers
+## 100-Point Complete Workflow Guide for Vibe Coders

-Welcome!
+**Welcome to the BEAST MODE VIBE! 🎸**

 This guide will take you from zero to BEAST MODE hero in 100 steps.
+You're not just learning a tool - you're joining a community of vibe coders who build with style, ship with confidence, and have fun while doing it.

-Don't worry - you've got this! 🚀
+**Don't worry - you've got this! 🚀**

 ---